SRichard77/DH-Exploration-Excercise/log.md

 #### Wget

 For the DH exploration exercise, I used Wget to pull Abbie Bright's 86 page diary from [Kansas Memory](https://www.kansasmemory.org/).

 **Challenges that I faced and what I did to help:**

 It was difficult to navigate Wget and I ran into a few problems.
+My fellow classmate, Kaliyah, and myself worked through Wget again together like we did for Part Two, to help each other out in navigating it as it can be a tad overwhelming and confusing.
 The first issue I ran into was when I used this command in the terminal: wget https://www.kansasmemory.org/item/223662.
 This url was the one from the main page of the diary on the website.
 When I entered this, in the directory was a document that led to this:

 ![](https://github.com/SRichard77/DH-Exploration-Exercise/blob/b1fca45bb582f3a85b39981d5b21b4a3b7ac1a69/DH%20exploration%20Wget%20error%201.png)